PSPDFKit-labs/docsignals/README.md

    elements again and asks which one supports the answer.
 That is one more request per deciding page, whatever the number of blocks.
 See [Block provenance](docs/reducers.md#block-provenance).

 Extraction is the slow, paid step and it's cached.
-Questions are the fast, cheap step and they're not.
+Questions are the fast, cheap step (not cached).
 That split is what lets you iterate on a pack against a folder of documents interactively.

 ## Pull fields out, and check them